AYUSH-ISHAN/Personalised_Recommender_system/README.md

 Below are the plots:
 1. Loss: The cross-entropy loss between prediction and correct labels
-2. Accuracy: The mean of correct predictions in an epoch.
+2. Accuracy: The mean of correct predictions in an epoch per prediction.
+So, this is in fraction.

 <img src = "./assets/Accuracy.plot.png">
 <img src = "./assets/Loss.plot.png">